- The Crypto Fire

 Crypto Rising Against Traditional Currency Systems

 In 2009, Bitcoin was created by an individual or group under the name Satoshi Nakamoto.
-It wasn’t just a new form of currency - it was a challenge to the traditional financial systems.
-Bitcoin introduced the idea of money that wasn’t controlled by governments.
-It offered a vision where transactions were transparent, secure, and beyond the control of banks.
+It wasn’t just a new form of digital currency - it was a challenge to the traditional financial systems.
+Bitcoin introduced the idea of money that wasn’t controlled by governments - a new social contract in the evolution of money.

 A Timeline of Money’s Key Moments